marina6720/marina6720.github.io/en/arca_d_continuity_runtime2_en.md

 [The SLR Framework](./slr_framework_en.html) treats this as a problem of re-entry.
 Arca attempts to move that question from theory into software architecture and auditable validation.

+What this requires is not the preservation of the past as a single summarized self-model, but the preservation of conditions under which records, derived representations, and the present foreground remain distinguishable and can be reintegrated again by the agent itself.

-Continuity does not require never changing.
+**Continuity does not require never changing.**

-It requires being able, after change, to find again the position from which the continuation can be carried forward — **with the same capacity for correction.**
+It requires being able, after change, to find again the position from which the continuation can be carried forward — with the same capacity for correction.
 Arca is an attempt to build a small runtime for that purpose.

 <br>